Frequently Asked Questions

-A. That’s a good question.
-The dCenter, SIL, and Residential Life share a common suite of offices/meeting rooms and deciding where one can “come as they are” and where one should be quite.
+That’s a good question.
+The dCenter, Student Involvement & Leadership, and Residential Life share a common suite of offices/meeting rooms and deciding where one can “come as they are” and where one should be quiet.
 The key is being respectful of the space and realize that the whole of the suite is used for all, by all, in common.
 There are two sets of couches, one near the bookshelf and one near the TV.
 These areas are changeable, but should be put back when finished.

 Which items am I able to checkout from the dCenter?

 The dCenter owns many books, movies, and operates a Netflix account.
 All items are for use in the dCenter, save books, which may be checked out through arrangements with a Diversity Advocate or with Angie Hambrick.
 Movies and Netflix items should never leave the dCenter under any circumstances.

 Do I need to be a diversity club to hold a club meeting in the dCenter?

 Certainly not!
 Please check with us to see if we can host you and go ahead and come in.

 Can I post information about my club/organization in the dCenter?

 Postings must be cleared through a Diversity Advocate or through Angie Hambrick and is on a first come, first served basis.

 The Southern Poverty Law Center was founded in 1971 as a small civil rights law firm.
 Today, SPLC is internationally known for its tolerance education programs, its legal victories against white supremacists and its tracking of hate groups. http://www.splcenter.org/